Blake-Madden/Wisteria-Dataviz/Printing.md

 (This aspect ratio is controlled by calling `Wisteria::Canvas::SetCanvasMinWidthDIPs()` and `Wisteria::Canvas::SetCanvasMinHeightDIPs()`.)

-A canvas can also auto-fit to its printer-page size by calling `Wisteria::Canvas::FitToPageWhenPrinting()`.
+A canvas can also auto-fit to the page size by calling `Wisteria::Canvas::FitToPageWhenPrinting()`.
 This results in the canvas temporarily adjusting its aspect ratio to match the page and filling it entirely when being printed.
 If a canvas only contains a single graph, then this is only recommended if printing in @c wxLANDSCAPE; otherwise, the graph will